IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/predictive.md

-10. Add a new tile, Common -> Assign
+10. Add a new building block, Common -> Assign

 	a.
 Change name to Future_Value

 	b.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. variable: $fvalue